There are countless ways rabies vaccination can harm your dog – often permanently. I’m going to tell you about just 65 of those ways below.

 - If you want to get a rabies titer, I encourage you to submit the blood through Hemopet, because they take the extra step of collecting the data before sending the titers out to rabies certified laboratories such as those at Kansas State University and Cornell University.

 - Some states allow medical exemptions for health reasons (no unhealthy dog should EVER be vaccinated).
-Check out the Rabies Challenge Fund for a list of state medical exemptions and ask your vet to write you an exemption.
+Find out about your state medical exemptions and ask your vet to write you an exemption.